Psychological Phenomena (Halloween Edition)

 • Psychopathy (Defined by impulsivity, callousness, and a lack of remorse or empathy)

-• Psychopathy is associated with shallow emotions, thrill-seeking behavior, and disregard for social norms.
+• Psychopathy is linked to shallow emotions, thrill-seeking behavior, and ignoring social norms.

-• While clinical psychopathy (as seen in forensic or antisocial personality disorder contexts) is severe, everyday or “subclinical” psychopathy can appear as cold-heartedness or moral disengagement in interpersonal settings.
-Savant syndrome is a rare condition that occurs in about 1 in 1,000 people.
-It can lead to exceptional abilities in areas such as art, music, or mathematics, even when individuals face broader cognitive challenges.
-Autism spectrum disorder highlights the variety of neurodevelopmental experiences—ranging from mild difficulties with flexibility and self-soothing to significant needs for routine and environmental stability.
+• Clinical psychopathy, which appears in forensic (legal or criminal) or antisocial personality disorder cases, is very serious.
+But milder or “subclinical” (not meeting full diagnosis criteria) psychopathy can show up as coldness or a lack of moral concern in daily life.
+Savant syndrome is a rare condition found in about 1 in 1,000 people.
+(Rudziński et al., 2024) It can lead to amazing abilities in art, music, or math, even if the person has other cognitive (thinking or reasoning) challenges.
+Autism spectrum disorder refers to a wide range of neurodevelopmental experiences, from mild trouble with flexibility and self-soothing to a strong need for routine and a stable environment.

 Borderline Personality Organization